Updated: Nov 7

 A friend of mine told me once she utilizes sleep cycles which are usually around 1.5-hour increments.
-Mine are slightly longer.
+Mine is slightly longer.
 I have definitely used this successfully in the past, especially in those times I was out late working a job and had to catch an early flight.
 It's tempting to want to get as much sleep as possible in those moments but working with your cycles will be more optimal (meaning a 1.5-hour chunk of time might be more optimal than 2 hours).

 Light therapy is another thing you can try.
-When we are out late at night, we are exposed to harsh lights that trick our body into thinking it's daytime.
+When we are out late at night, we are exposed to harsh lights that trick our bodies into thinking it's daytime.
 You can counteract this and support your circadian rhythm by wearing blue light blocking glasses.
 And they are so popular now, you can find cute options.

 On a daily basis the two biggest influences I have found in maximizing my sleep are:

 Go to bed before 1030pm.
 10 pm would be optimal.
 Before or after that and I wake up sleepy (even if I get more hours).
-This might be tough for some which leads me to the next suggestion.
+This might be tough for some which lead me to the next suggestion.

 Magnesium Glycinate.
 Most people are deficient in Magnesium.
-I tried the more common Citrate (Like the popular Natural Calm product) for a while to no affect.
+I tried the more common Citrate (Like the popular Natural Calm product) for a while to no effect.
 Once my naturopath turned me on to Magnesium Glycinate, it was a game-changer.
 If you have physical anxiousness or insomnia, this is worth a try.
 I often need this when I need to wind down fast for bed.
 It's also great to counteract any alcohol you might have consumed on your night out.

 Your Toxic Bucket.

 Holistic health professionals often talk about one's body like a bucket.
 The bucket can be filled with a certain amount of toxins and still function.
-"Toxins" (things that can cause inflammation) can include stress and the things you eat, etc. Now if that bucket were to overflow, we start to see problems like fatigue, allergies, anxiety, etc. I like to think of the body like a bathtub because drainage is just as important.
+"Toxins" (things that can cause inflammation) can include stress and the things you eat, etc. Now if that bucket were to overflow, we start to see problems like fatigue, allergies, anxiety, etc. I like to think of the body as a bathtub because drainage is just as important.
 Your body detoxes while it sleeps so if you are not sleeping, you are not efficiently detoxing.

 So that being said, if you are determined to pursue your late nights (dancing), think about how you can balance the healthy and not so healthy.
 You can do this by reducing inflammation in all aspects of your life.
 What you eat and put on your body should be organic.
 Rid your home of harsh chemicals.
 Meditate or practice other methods to tame harmful stress.
 Try cutting out that morning coffee or nightly glass of wine.

 And what about your detox protocols?
-If you are sacrificing some sleep, drinking water is your best chance to at detoxing.
+If you are sacrificing some sleep, drinking water is your best chance at detoxing.
 Different people say different things but if you are breastfeeding and not sleeping enough, aim to drink almost a gallon (if the water is filtered but still with its good minerals).
 You may not ever make it that far but it's good to aim high!
-You can also try saunas, dry brushing and supplements to support you even more.
+You can also try saunas, dry brushing, and supplements to support you even more.